Stop Stockouts: Custom AI for Urgent Care Inventory

 Custom AI solutions provide real-time inventory tracking tied directly to patient usage data.
 They also generate predictive reordering alerts based on your clinic's specific consumption patterns.

-The system's complexity depends on its connections to your Electronic Health Record (EHR) and the number of suppliers you manage.
-A clinic with a modern EHR API and under 500 SKUs is a straightforward build.
-One using a legacy system or requiring complex purchasing rules across multiple vendors needs more integration work.
+The complexity of such a system depends on its connections to your Electronic Health Record (EHR) and the number of suppliers you manage.
+A clinic with a modern EHR API and under 500 SKUs typically represents a more direct build.
+Conversely, a situation involving a legacy system or a need for intricate purchasing rules across multiple vendors requires more integration work and a longer timeline.

 What Problem Does This Solve?